irelance/jsc-decompile-mozjs-34/readme.md

 ```
 $ cd path/to/project
 $ php run.php *.jsc > path/to/decompile.txt
+#if this didn't work, you can also try below command to get the bitcode
+$ php scan.php > path/to/scan.txt
 ```

 #3.Besides

 This project is not complete yet.

+- A Fatal Bug was found when decompile with a deep context

 Decompile result is not a runable file.
 Some local variables are auto generate, for the compiler discards local variables.